Violent Crimes

 Experienced Violent Crime Lawyer in Baton Rouge

 If you or a loved one has been charged with a violent crime in Louisiana, seek out experienced criminal defense lawyers who can help you along every step of your trial process.
-Rozas & Associates have offices in Baton Rouge and Lafayette and have been working in Louisiana for decades, so we have the experience and the will to get you the help you deserve.
+The law firm of Rozas has offices in Baton Rouge, Lafayette, Shreveport, Alexandria, and Lake Charles have been working in Louisiana for decades, so we have the experience and the will to get you the help you deserve.
 Give us a call or come by our offices as soon as you can.